-Oprah's Baby Gift For Mindy Kaling's Daughter Is As Extravagant & Thoughtful As You'd Imagine
+Oprah's Gift For Mindy Kaling's Daughter Is THAT Extravagant & Amazing, It Came In A U-Haul

 Chances are you already wanted to be friends with Oprah Winfrey, but the following story is likely to kick that longing into overdrive.
 Turns out that the billionaire gave her friend/A Wrinkle in Time co-star Mindy Kaling a present for her new baby and, yes, Oprah's baby gift for Mindy Kaling's daughter is exactly as extravagant and thoughtful as you'd imagine.
 Little Katherine Kaling is one lucky lady.

 On Sunday, USA Today interviewed Kaling, along with Winfrey and their fellow Wrinkle in Time star Reese Witherspoon, and Kaling related the whole, epic story.
 See, Kaling's daughter Katherine was born in December and, not long afterward, Kaling's assistant called her with some exciting news.
 According to Kaling, her assistant announced that Oprah's assistant had contacted her, wanting to drop off a present from the entertainment mogul.
 "I'm thinking, that's so nice, like, (it's) probably flowers," Kaling said in the interview with USA Today.
 "I had a kid, I'm a single mom.
 That's really nice Oprah remembered."

 But this is the woman who gave everyone in her studio audience free cars.
 Of course she didn't just drop off some flowers.
 Instead, Oprah sent two men with a U-Haul to Kaling's house, and Kaling knew exactly how excited to get.
 "All you want in life is to hear that two men in a U-Haul truck are coming to your house because Oprah sent them," she told USA Today.
 "I was supposed to go to work that day (but I was like), I gotta be here."

 So what was in this mysterious truck?
 Kaling said: